 1) McConnell, D., and others.
 The Good Earth (Third/e).
 New York McGraw-Hill.
-Book IVC Bookstore or online website; ISBN-13 9780073524108.
+(Available from the IVC Bookstore or online); also need to purchase the class handbook from the IVC Bookstore.

 Three scientific themes are emphasized throughout the text: 1) scientific literacy; 2) Earth Science and the human experience; and, 3) the science of global change.
 This book will help you learn earth science concepts and processes on your own and complement what we do in class.